kor0/TeamOrganizer/README.md

 <h2>1.
 Introduction</h2>
 <p><h3>1.1 Purpose</h3></p>
-<p>Organizing teams has been a normal problem throughout Industry, mainly as consequence of unbalanced knowledge spread among teams, leading to projects with much better teams than it needs and projects with much worse teams than it requires.
+<p>Organizing teams has been a normal problem throughout Software Development Organizations, mainly as consequence of unbalanced knowledge spread among teams, leading to projects with much better teams than it needs and projects with much worse teams than it requires.
 As consequence, some projects are bound to end unfinished or with several bugs, while others finish early and the team ends up idle.</p>

 <p><h3>1.2 Document Conventions</h3></p>
 <p> This document follows the guideline and template provided by the book <strong>Software Requirements - Third Edition by Karl Wiegers and Joy Beatty (Microsoft - Best Practices)</strong>, found as figure 10-2 at page 191, chapter 10.<p>